The Best of New Zealand

 Day 18 Bay of Islands

 We embark on a delightful cruise around the bay to see Cape Brett lighthouse and hopefully spot seals, dolphins or whales.
 We also cruise into the grand Cathedral Cave and through the ‘Hole in the Rock’.
-The remainder of the day is at leisure.
+This afternoon, we visit Waitangi Treaty House, where the historic signing between Maori and British formed the nation of New Zealand in 1840.
+Our visit includes a guided tour of Waitangi.
+Please note: Departures before October 2020 will visit Waitangi Treaty House on the morning of day 20.

 Day 19 Bay of Islands